mayhemheroes/merkle_patricia_tree/README.md

 It contains 2 elements:
 - The encoded path.
-- A key or path used for the next db lookup ().
+- A key or path for the next lookup.

 This node is allows the tree to be more compact, imagine we have a path that ultimately can only go 1 way, because it has no diverging paths, adding X nodes instead of 1 representing that would be a waste of space, this fixes that.